AlexxNica/closure-compiler-npm/README.md

 ## Using the Gulp Plugin

-The gulp plugin supports piping multiple files through the compiler.
+The Gulp plugin supports piping multiple files through the compiler.

-Options are a direct match to the compiler flags without the leading "--".
+Options are a direct match to the compiler flags without the preceding "--".

 ### Basic Configuration Example: